JuliaHEP/HEPExampleProject.jl/README.md

 using HEPExampleProject
 using Random

-# define random number generator for reproducability
+# define random number generator for reproducibility
 RNG = Xoshiro(137)

 # Define some input parameters for the HEP process